Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 In some sense this shouldn't be surprising.
 Just look at the very simple
-json example above, with the escaped quotes `\"` quotes newlines `\n` mixed into the code.
+json example above, with the escaped quotes `\"` and newlines `\n` mixed into the code.
 Coding is complicated enough without having to escape all the special characters too.

-If I asked you to write me a program, would you do a better job typing it into a text file or hand typing it as a properly escaped json string?
+If you tried to write a program, would you do a better job typing it normally or as a properly escaped json string?

 ## Quantifying the benefits of plain text